roots/docs/sage/structure.md

 └── bud.config.js         # → Bud configuration
 ```

-## The Root Directory
+## The root directory

-### The App Directory
+### The `app/` directory

-The `app` directory contains the core code and functionality of your theme.
-Almost everything other than your views and assets will take place in this directory.
+The majority of your theme functionality lives in the `app` directory.
+By default, this directory is namespaced under `App` and is automatically loaded by Composer using the [PSR-4 autoloading standard](https://www.php-fig.org/psr/psr-4/).
+See our blog post on [Namespacing and Autoloading](/namespacing-and-autoloading/) if you aren't familiar with these methods.

+This directory is covered more in [Functionality](/sage/docs/functionality/).

-### The Public Directory
+### The `public/` directory

 The `public` directory contains the compiled assets for your theme.
 This directory will never be manually modified.

-### The Node Modules Directory
+### The `node_modules/` directory

 The `node_modules` directory contains your [Node](https://nodejs.org/) dependencies used to build your assets during development or for production.
 This folder is automatically generated and should not be modified.

-::: danger Do Not Upload
+::: danger Don&rsquo;t upload node_modules
-Not under any circumstance should there ever be a need to upload this folder or any of its contents to a live production server.
-It's a security risk, and a waste of time.
+Under no circumstances should there ever be a need to upload this folder or any of its contents to a live production server.
+It is a security risk.
 :::

-### The Resources Directory
+### The `resources/` directory

 The `resources` directory contains your Blade views as well as the un-compiled assets of your theme such as CSS, JavaScript, images, and fonts.

-### The Vendor Directory
+### The `vendor/` directory

 The `vendor` directory contains your [Composer](https://getcomposer.org/) dependencies and autoloader.
 This directory is automatically generated and should not be modified.

-## The App Directory

-The majority of your theme functionality lives in the `app` directory.
-By default, this directory is namespaced under `App` and is automaticaally loaded by Composer using the [PSR-4 autoloading standard](https://www.php-fig.org/psr/psr-4/).

-The `app` directory contains multiple additional directories such as `View` and `Providers` as well as configuration (`setup.php`) and filters (`filters.php`).

-### The View Directory

-The `View` folder contains functionality pertaining to your Blade templates including Composers and Components.

-### The Providers Directory

-The `Providers` directory contain all of the [service providers](https://laravel.com/docs/8.x/providers) for your theme.
-If you are familiar with Laravel, this allows you to bind services to the Acorn container to take advantage of the Laravel ecosystem within your theme.

-This functionality can also be extracted into packages.